pnoken/offramp/README.md

 fsWallet is a Web5 wallet designed for cross-border transfers in Africa, developed as part of the TBDex challenge.
 The wallet leverages decentralized technologies to facilitate secure, fast, and low-cost financial transactions across borders within the African continent.

+## Design Considerations

+### Profitability
+fsWallet generates revenue through:
+- Small transaction fees on successful transfers

+### Optionality
+- Implements a matching algorithm to compare offerings from multiple PFIs
+- Allows users to sort and filter PFI offerings based on various criteria
+- Provides a comparison view of top matches for user selection

+### Customer Management
+- Utilizes Web5 DID protocols for secure identity management
+- Implements a user-friendly interface for DID creation, import, and export
+- Stores Verifiable Credentials securely within the wallet

+### Customer Satisfaction
+- Implements a rating system for users to review PFIs after transactions
+- Aggregates and displays PFI ratings to help users make informed decisions
+- Provides a feedback mechanism for continuous improvement

 ## Table of Contents

 - [Overview](#overview)